 Assistant Professor/Lecturer in Midwifery

-Would you like to make a real difference?
 The Department of Nursing, Midwifery and Health is one of five departments within the Faculty of Health and Life Sciences.
 We are a thriving community of academics and professional support staff who are committed to empowering each other and students to be the best they can be, and ultimately improve the lives of people within our local, national, and international reach.
-We are seeking knowledgeable and skilled individuals to join our successful and highly committed team.
-We are seeking candidates with a breadth of experience in a variety of areas.
+The Department is proud to educate health and social care students from all corners of the globe in Foundation, Undergraduate and Post Graduate studies.
+Following the REF21 Northumbria University rank 8th in the UK in terms of research power for Unit of Assessment 3, a rise of 13 places, a testament to the significant research strength of our department.
+We have five active research groupings:

-The Department provides high quality, research-rich education using a variety of innovative teaching and learning methods delivered at all academic levels from undergraduate to doctoral study.
-You will work flexibly as part of a team to contribute to teaching, learning and assessment and research to support a high-quality student experience in both pre-registration and post-registration health programmes.
-You will participate in the planning, designing and development of undergraduate and postgraduate nursing programmes, as well as pastoral tutoring.
-You will provide expertise to further enhance research and entrepreneurial activities.
-This will include undertaking individual and collaborative research that demonstrates impact.
+We provide high quality, research-rich education using a variety of innovative teaching and learning methods including a state-of-the-art clinical skills centre.
+The post holder will work flexibly as part of the Mental Health Nursing team to contribute to teaching, learning, assessment, and research.
+They will participate in the planning, designing and development of undergraduate and postgraduate health programmes, as well as pastoral tutoring.
+They will provide expertise to further enhance research and entrepreneurial activities.
+This will include undertaking individual and collaborative research that demonstrates impact and involvement in external activities which may include academic enterprise.

-For an informal discussion about the post and to discuss further the essential criteria, please contact Professor Debra Porteous (Head of Department) email@example.com or Sasha Ban (Deputy Head of Department) firstname.lastname@example.org
+For an informal discussion about the post and to discuss further the essential criteria, please contact Dr Catherine Ellis firstname.lastname@example.org or Viv Perry email@example.com.

 This post is exempt from the Rehabilitation of Offenders Act 1974 therefore the successful candidate will be subject to a Disclosure and Barring Service check.